-2.11.a.
+- 2.11.a.
 Core faculty members must complete the annual ACGME Faculty Survey.
+(Core) - 2.11.b.
+In addition to the program director, there must be at least one core faculty member certified in internal medicine by the ABIM or AOBIM and/or certified in pediatrics by the ABP or AOBP for every eight residents in the program.
+(Core) - 2.11.c.
+Among the program director and the required number of medicine-pediatrics core faculty members, at least 50 percent of the individuals must be currently certified in internal medicine by the ABIM or AOBIM and at least 50 percent of the individuals must be currently certified in pediatrics by the ABP or AOBP.
+(Core) - 2.12.
+Program Coordinator

+There must be a program coordinator.
+(Core) - 2.12.a.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core)

-- 2.11.b.
-There must be at least one certified orthopaedic surgeon core faculty member located at the primary clinical site for every four active residents in the program.
-(Core) - 2.11.c.
-An associate program director, if present, must have current certification in the specialty by the ABOS or the AOBOS, or be on a path to certification. ^(Core)

-2.12.
-Program Coordinator There must be a program coordinator. ^(Core)

-- 2.12.a.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.12.b.
-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program. ^(Core)
+2.12.b.
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
+Additional administrative support must be provided based on the program size as follows: (Core)